oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

 }
 ```

-this is mostly just lots of `cout` and `cin`, the only issue i had was that I missed out the `<< endl` on a lot of lines initially, meaning the output would be all crushed onto one line.
+- this task is mostly just making use of `cout` and `cin` as well as the `<<` and `>>` stream operators to assemble multiple parts of a single console line
+- i was making sure to use `endl` rather than just `"\n"` because i think it reads more clearly and it ensures consistency across platforms
+- i used the builtin function `int stoi(string)` to convert the age text input from the user into an integer
+- again i found this task easy since i'm already familiar with C++

 ## challenge 3
 ```